Ramón Nomar: United States

-On 23 January 2016, at the Hard Rock Hotel & Casino in Las Vegas, he was nominated for nine AVN Awards in the categories: Favorite Pornstar, Best Boy / Girl Sex Scene, Best Double Penetration Sex Scene, Best Scene group sex, Performer of the year and the most scandalous sex scene.
-His favorite screenmates were Adriana Chechik, Bonnie Rotten and Dani Daniels.
+On 23 January 2016, he received nine AVN Awards nominations, including Favorite Pornstar and Male Performer of the Year.
 He was named 6th on Adult Entertainment Broadcast Network's "Pornstars 2017" list, 8th on AEBN's "Summer 2019 Pornstars" and entered the "Golden Three" on AEBN's "2020 Pornstars" list.

-Nomar was one of the stars of TheUpperFloor Evil & Hot Halloween Orgy (2017), which was nominated for the AltPorn Award for Best Gonzo Video.
-He also appeared in Axel Braun porn parodies: Deadpool (2018) as Punisher, Captain Marvel (2019) as Chrell and Black Widow (2021) as Taskmaster.
-In Joanna Angel's Evil Tiki Babes (2020), which won the AVN Award for best screenplay, he was a bartender at the Cannibal Cult club.
+Nomar was one of the stars of Evil & Hot Halloween Orgy (2017), which was nominated for the AltPorn Award for Best Gonzo Video.
+He also appeared in several Axel Braun porn parodies: Deadpool (2018) as Punisher, Captain Marvel (2019) as Chrell and Black Widow (2021) as Taskmaster.
+In Joanna Angel's Evil Tiki Babes (2020), which won the AVN Award for best screenplay, he played a bartender.

-In 2020, Nomar presented his films on the OnlyFans social network, getting a large number of subscribers, starred alongside Rebel Lynn in the production of A Little R&R with Rebel & Ramon (2021).
-On 15 January 2021, he was honored at the 2021 Xbiz Awards in Los Angeles in the category "Artist of the Year".

-In 2021, he participated in a transsexual movie for the first time; the movie was an Evil Angel production Aubrey Kate Is Ramon Nomar’sNomar's First TS (2021), which he co-directed with Chris Streams.
-In 2021 he made his directorial debut in the Evil Angel production TransInternational: Los Angeles with Wolf Hudson and Joanna Angel, then he directed TransInternational: Las Vegas, starring Pierce Paris.
+In 2020, Nomar started releasing his content on the subscription platform OnlyFans, gaining a large number of subscribers.
+He starred alongside Rebel Lynn in the production of A Little R&R with Rebel & Ramon (2021).
+On 15 January 2021, he was honored with the XBIZ Award for Male Performer of the Year.
+In 2021, he performed in his first transgender scene for the Evil Angel production Aubrey Kate Is Ramon Nomar's First TS, which he co-directed with Chris Streams.
+That same year, he made his solo directorial debut for Evil Angel's TransInternational: Los Angeles with Wolf Hudson and Joanna Angel.
+He also directed TransInternational: Las Vegas.

 Other works

-Starting at the age of sixteen, he became passionate about water sports such as surfing and spearfishing, used his additional funding for surf training, and participated in surfing competitions.

 Nomar completed an acting course at the Stella Adler School in Los Angeles.
 His photos appeared in the American women's magazine Playgirl, in August 1999 for Suze Randall and in November 2000.

 On 2 March 2015, at The Hollywood Roosevelt Hotel on Hollywood Boulevard, Hollywood, he was the star during the promotion of Patricia Velásquez's autobiographical book Straight Walk: A Supermodel’s Journey To Finding Her Truth.
 On 11 October 2016, Emily Witt's book Future Sex was published, in which he is also mentioned.

 In the comedy Original Sin (2018) he acted as a news reporter.